OliverinMelb/openvsx/Deploying-Open-VSX.md

 | Default       | `true`
 | Compatibility | Since 0.1

-Whether to enable search functionality.
-By switching this off, it is not necessary to deploy Elasticsearch, but users will not be able to search extensions.
+Whether to enable search functionality though Elasticsearch.
+By switching this off, it is not necessary to deploy Elasticsearch.
+Cannot be used together with `ovsx.databasesearch.enabled`.

 | Property      | `ovsx.elasticsearch.clear-on-start`
 |---------------|-------------------------------------